 Wireless access is available at both campuses.
-If your course is at the Upstream Campus, there are two computer stations available for student use outside of class hours.
-There are several locations in Sylva and Dillsboro where free internet access is available - see the office for details.
+There are several locations in Sylva and Dillsboro where free internet access is available – see the office for details.

 Much of the instruction will be led as a participatory and hands-on activity, with microlecturettes for specific topics and workshops.
 In any campus course, each person is expected to participate fully within the class context, as well as in the living community during non-class times.
 This includes participating in general chores like classroom power cleans, collecting and maintaining classroom gear and equipment, but also include managing personal living needs within the context of the group, and assisting others with their needs as they become apparent.
 In a Backcountry Classroom setting, each person will be responsible for helping out as an active part in the group’s everyday camping tasks including: cooking, cleaning, equipment set up and break down, water purification, etc. Living with other people in close conditions requires practice in understanding and tolerance.
 All participants should be prepared to work within the group’s dynamics.